 The process of adjusting to retirement is unique to each situation, so there is no set time frame for it.
 It can take several months for some retirees while it can take more than a year for others.

-A strong network of friends and family, good physical and mental health, a sense of purpose, and an appropriate retirement plan are all factors to consider.
+A strong network of friends and family, good physical (see our tips to stay healthy on this page) and mental health (read our selection of 100 funny aging quotes here), a sense of purpose, and an appropriate retirement plan are all factors to consider.
 It’s easier to make a smooth transition into retirement if you have plenty of social and psychological resources.

 Research studies have recognized these three possible specific retirement patterns: